CSCfi/csc-user-guide/docs/apps/csd.md

 2. Open a `Host Terminal` and  move to a suitable working directory.
 3. Load the CSD module with `module load ccdc/2021`.

 Now you have access to the programs ConQuest, Hermes, Mercury and Mogul.
 Run them by typing `cq`, `hermes`, `mercury`, or `mogul` in the terminal, respectively.
+Note that the GUI performance can be somewhat slow as the Puhti web interface does not yet provide accelerated graphics.

 [GOLD](gold.md) has its own entry in Docs CSC.